isabelplaza/sudoku-game/README.md

 * Usability test cases
   - **Try to play a game**: Try to solve the Sudoku puzzle using the given clues.
 Check if the solution is correct when finish.

+## Issues faced
+One of the issues that has been faced during the development of this project is trying to display two different windows during same game.
+The Pygame library does not save the features of a window when a new one is displayed.
+Thus, a solution has been necessary to allow the user to keep going with their game after checking the correctness of their solution.

+The problem has been solved storing the game data in global variables and calling a function that displays a new game window (that looks the same than the original game window) when the quit button is clicked on the message window.

+Another issue has been making the button intuitive to the user.
+To do so, hover effects have been added to the rectangle that represents the button.

+The last and greatest challenge has been generating the sudoku puzzle itself.
+On the one hand, the Sudoku puzzle must be solvable and have a unique solution.
+Thereby, it is not enough to add random clues to the grid.
+The approach that has been followed in this project is creating an entire full Sudoku grid and then remove some values from it.
+On the other hand, the generation of the puzzle must be efficient.
+In this particular case, a backtracking algorithm has been suitable enough.

 ## Conclusion
 This programming project was a nice hands-on experience to practice with the Python programming lenguage, and to learn some basics of the Pygame library and what it can provide.